Axia-Tech/AXIA-wiki/docs/general/contributing.md

 slug: ../contributing
 ---

-The wiki was started and is maintained by the AXIACoin Foundation.
-It is an open source project and aims to be the most extensive resource of knowledge on AXIACoin and the AXIACoin ecosystem.
-A large part of the material currently focuses on AXIACoin directly but it is not opposed to covering informational material for community projects.
+The wiki was started and is maintained by the AXIA Foundation.
+It is an open source project and aims to be the most extensive resource of knowledge on AXIA and the AXIA ecosystem.
+A large part of the material currently focuses on AXIA directly but it is not opposed to covering informational material for community projects.

 **Please do not try to pull request any marketing material as this will be rejected.**